BahodirMarupov/mebel-shop/README.md

 # mebel-shop

-**It is a desktop app designed to order and deliver home furnitures.**
+**It is a desktop app designed to order and deliver home furniture.**

 >Used technologies
 - JavaFX